ssinghbi02/prime-calc/README.md

 To build the project: (all commands are run in the project folder) mvn clean install

-The project can be with spring boot. just run Application.java
+This is simple Spring Boot Application. just run Application.java

 To call the service: